peterjurich/technicalwriting/genentech.md

 Here is a list of daily accomplishments at Genentech:

 ## May.
+26, 2023

+Efficiently caught up on email and Slack communications after vacation, ensuring prompt responses and effective reintegration into the workflow.

+Incorporated feedback from Tracy and Sharon to refine and enhance the release template example.

+Reviewed and analyzed slide presentation for communication best practices, identifying areas for improvement.

+Conducted a post-vacation check-in with Tracy to discuss progress and align on priorities.

+Prepared for a productive meeting with Product Owner/Managers by collaborating with Tracy and Sharon in advance.

+Reorganized a quarter of CSTAR slides on four separate occasions to align with Tracy's agenda slide, optimizing presentation flow and coherence.

+Enhanced the visual appeal of the "Fun Facts" slide, resulting in a more engaging and informative presentation element.

+Initiated the design process for the theme of the communication presentation using Canva, ensuring a professional and visually appealing output.

+## May.
 19, 2023

 Drafted 2023 focus areas and goals for CSTAR, providing a strategic roadmap for future initiatives